-Since the big, flat, crinkly New York Times chocolate chip cookies are all the rage, I thought I’d share one of my old recipes for big, chewy oatmeal cookies.
-It’s a variation on Marion Cunningham’s Cape Cod Oatmeal Cookies from The Fannie Farmer Cookbook.
-What’s funny is the original recipe makes 70 cookies, and this version makes 10.
-Given that information you’d think these cookies would be outrageously large.
-However, they are a fairly reasonable size compared to what you’d buy at a bakery.
+These Big, Chewy Oatmeal Cookies are a variation on Marion Cunningham's Cape Cod Oatmeal Cookies from The Fannie Farmer Cookbook.
+What's funny is the original recipe makes 70 cookies, and this version makes 10.
+Given that information you'd think these cookies would be outrageously large.
+However, they are a fairly reasonable size compared to what you'd buy at a bakery.

 They fit perfectly into cookie sleeves, which is handy for bake sales.
-Of course the drawback is that the recipe only makes 10 cookies, so if you like the cookies you’ll want to make the recipe twice rather than doubling.
-Actually, you can try doubling but I’ve never done it.
-I generally make 10 big balls of dough (like the one pictured below) and bake a couple at a time or as needed.
+Of course the drawback is that the recipe only makes 10 cookies.
+If you like the cookies you'll want to make the recipe twice rather than doubling.
+Actually, you can try doubling but I've never done it.
+I generally make 10 big balls of dough and bake a couple at a time or as needed.

 When made as large cookies, they are thick, chewy oatmeal cookies that are satisfying, but not too buttery or rich.
 They take well to lots of add-ins, so you may want to add even more raisins, cranberries and nuts than called for.
 When made small, they're okay but not terribly exciting.
 In my opinion these are better made large.